Atyantik/flarekit/README.md

 ---

-Flarekit – Simplifying Edge-First Development with Cloudflare 🌍✨
+**Flarekit** – Simplifying Edge-First Development with [Cloudflare](https://www.cloudflare.com/) and [Astro](https://astro.build/)! 🌍✨

----

-### **Feedback and Support**

-If you have suggestions or run into issues, please [open an issue](https://github.com/Atyantik/flarekit/issues) or contact us directly.
-We value your feedback and contributions!
+For issues or inquiries, please [open an issue](https://github.com/Atyantik/flarekit/issues) or reach out directly.
+Thank you for contributing and using Flarekit!